Counseling and referral services

 - Grief and loss issues

-Employee Assistance is located at the Center for Healthy Living in the Purdue West Shopping Center, 1400 W. State Street.
+Behavioral health counselors are located at the Center for Healthy Living (CHL) in the Purdue West Shopping Center, 1400 W. State Street.
 Appointments are available most Mondays through Fridays between 8 a.m. and 5 p.m.

 For more information or to make an appointment, please call 49-40111.
 You can also schedule an appointment through the Center for Healthy Living portal.
 Employees seeking immediate after‑hours assistance may contact the Crisis Center at 765‑742‑0244 or 765‑423‑2255.

-All Employee Assistance services are confidential and free of charge.
+All behavioral health services are confidential and free of charge.
 Some cost may be involved if you are referred to another agency or resource; these costs will be discussed on an individual basis.
 If your presenting problem is covered by your Purdue medical plan, you will be referred to a provider in your plan network.

 What to expect

 When you visit the Center for Healthy Living, you will meet with an experienced, licensed mental health professional who will provide a free, confidential and individualized problem assessment.
 Following the assessment, you and the counselor will develop an action plan to help improve the problem.

 If it is determined by you and your counselor that ongoing, long-term service or treatment is needed, you may be referred to a provider covered by your Purdue medical plan or to a local resource or agency.

 All information gathered in counseling, including the fact that you have come to the Center for Healthy Living, will be kept confidential, in compliance with professional ethical codes and state and federal laws.